Bhagyesh-CodeForge/deepseek-inference-and-eval/CONTRIBUTING.md

 ## 🙌 Acknowledgment
 This repository was created by **Bhagyesh Makhamale**,
-under the academic guidance of **Dr. Yogita Mahatekar (Assistant Professor, Department of Artificial Intelligence and Data Science, COEP Technological University)**.
+under the academic guidance of **Dr. Yogita Mahatekar (Assistant Professor, COEP Technological University)**.

 By contributing, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).